codehsbooks/apjava/Programming-with-Karel/how-to-indent-your-code.md

 - [ ] Yes
 - [x] No

 > Very close!
-Double check the condition in the loop.
-Remember, we want to turn when Karel is not facing North.
+Remember, we want to indent everything within the brackets.
+Everything within your class's brackets is missing an indentation.

 > This is the correct answer!
 Nice job!